jaredjbarnes/clarity-pattern-parser/README.md

 * Reference
 * Not

-The "Not" pattern is a negative look ahead and mostly used with the "And" pattern.
-This will be illustrated in more detail within the "Not" pattern section.
+The `Not` pattern is a negative look ahead and used with the `And` pattern.
+This will be illustrated in more detail within the `Not` pattern section.

 ## Literal
-The "Literal" pattern uses a string literal to match patterns.
+The `Literal` pattern uses a string literal to match patterns.
 ```ts
 import { Literal } from "clarity-pattern-parser";